mmvergara/nextjs-discord-bot-boilerplate/README.md

 ### Deploy

-After that you are ready to deploy your project in platforms life [vercel](https://vercel.com/)
+After that you are ready to deploy your project in platforms like [vercel](https://vercel.com/)

 ### Add Interaction Endpoint